 So when does homeowners insurance cover water damage, exactly?
 It depends on what caused the water damage.
 Water damage caused by a burst pipe is typically covered, as long as the damage is sudden and accidental, and the homeowner has taken proper steps to prevent issues.
 For example, if your pipe freezes and bursts, it’s likely your pipe and the water damage are covered under insurance (minus your deductible).
 However, if you leave your home for several days and turn off the heat during freezing temperatures, your insurer could have cause to deny your claim.

-It gets even more complex, though.
+How coverage applies gets even more complex, though.
 A major dishwasher leak could be covered — or not.
 It all depends on the maintenance you’d performed up to that point.
-If you knew the dishwasher was having issues and didn’t deal with it, your insurer could argue that you were negligent and the water damage is your fault, which means your claim would be denied.
+If you knew the dishwasher was having issues and didn’t deal with it, your insurer could argue that you were negligent and the water damage could have been prevented, which means your claim would be denied.
 It’s important to review the “Duties in the Event of a Loss” section of your homeowners insurance policy to understand what to do to prevent further damage should a claim situation occur.

 What type of water damage is covered by homeowners insurance?

 This is probably where your mind goes first if you’re wondering what type of water damage is covered by homeowners insurance.
 Does homeowners insurance cover water damage from rain?
 If it’s storm damage, generally yes.
 But does home insurance cover floods?
-Almost always no. Let’s give you a few examples to better understand where your coverage could help you.
+Almost always, no.

 Overflow of appliances